sarwansharma/HelmRepos/stable/cdmswebapp/README.md

 ## cdmsWebApp Helm Chart

-OUTSIDE: cdmsWebApp is a SAAS storage similar to Google Drive to store your data in remote datastore.
+cdmsWebApp is a SAAS storage similar to Google Drive to store your data in remote datastore.

 ### Markdown